-a.
-Description - This initiative provides an Administrative Specialist responsible for assisting with intake and servicing of clients in the Mainstream voucher program which is part of OHCD's Rental Assistance program.
+- a.
+Description This initiative provides an Administrative Specialist responsible for assisting with intake and servicing of clients in the Mainstream voucher program which is part of OHCD's Rental Assistance program.
 The cost of the position is supported by federal funds and does not require any local tax support.
 The Mainstream program will assist PWC residents who have an immediate family member that is disabled and in need of housing assistance.
 The initiative supports the Wellbeing focus area of the County's Strategic Plan by supporting vulnerable individuals and families to ensure the wellbeing of the entire community.

+- b.
+Service Level Impacts

-Mainstream Vouchers
+- Mainstream Vouchers